T-Python-Sep-24/UNIT-1-PROJECT/README.md

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.
 #### Project name : (Salf)
-#### Overview :
+#### Overview : Salf Reminder is simple program that helps you keep track of who has taken money from you.
+It makes it easy to record borrower information (ID , name ,amount, today , pay_date , status)

 #### As a lender I should be able to do the following :
-Lender user can choose from the list ,
+Lender can choose from the list ,
+- Automatic reminder when the program is running
-- number 1 to add user to borrower
+- number 1 to add user to the borrower list
 - number 2 to display borrower users
-- number 3 to change the status
+- number 3 to change user status to paid
+- number 0 to exist

 #### Usage:
 Lender user can choose from the list ,
+- Automatic reminder when the program is running
 - number 1 to add user to borrower
 - number 2 to display borrower users
-- number 3 to change the status
+- number 3 to change user status to paid
+- number 0 to exist